apollographql/apollo-server/docs/source/features/caching.md

 ---
 title: Caching
-description: Automatically set HTTP cache headers!
-Save full responses in a cache!
+description: Automatically set HTTP cache headers and save full responses in a cache.
 ---

 Production apps often rely on caching for scalability.